 Laveau died in 1881, and is said to be buried in St. Louis Cemetery No. 1, in the tomb of her husband’s family, the Glapions.
 Some scholars dispute this as her final resting place, but it is mentioned in her obituary, and is the most likely spot.
 Whether she lies inside doesn’t seem to matter to the amateur occultists and French Quarter tourists who flock here in equal measure.
 They scribble Xs on the whitewashed mausoleum in hopes Laveau will grant their wishes.
 (That practice is discouraged by preservationists, who say it has no basis in voodoo tradition and damages the delicate tomb.)
 In 2014, a restoration of her tomb was completed.
 A large fine is now in place for any visitor who attempts to write on the grave.

 In general, the Saint Louis Cemetery is beautiful.
 It dates to 1789 and is the oldest cemetery still standing in the city.
 Inside are hundreds of 18th and 19th century above-ground tombs holding the city’s most prominent dead, including Homer Plessy.

-Known for their distinctive above ground burials and particularly lovely monuments, New Orleans' historic cemeteries are all worth exploring, including the racetrack-shaped Metairie Cemetery and Saint Louis Cemetery #2.
+Known for their distinctive above-ground burials and particularly lovely monuments, New Orleans’ historic cemeteries are all worth exploring, including the racetrack-shaped Metairie Cemetery and Saint Louis Cemetery No. 2.